cheefbird/patty-pr-minder/docs/IMPLEMENTATION.md

 - [ ] **File**: `workflows/message_handler_workflow.ts`
 - [ ] **Trigger**: Message events in channels where bot is present
 - [ ] **Logic**:
+  1. Pre-filter message (length > 10 chars, contains "github.com")
-  1. Parse message for GitHub PR URLs
+  2. Parse message for GitHub PR URLs using regex
-  2. Skip if no URLs found
+  3. Skip if no URLs found
+  4. Rate limit: Max 3 GitHub API calls per minute per channel
-  3. For each URL, check if already tracked
+  5. For each URL, check if already tracked
-  4. If new, fetch PR data from GitHub
+  6. If new, fetch PR data from GitHub (queue if rate limited)
-  5. Store in datastore
+  7. Store in datastore
-  6. React to message with ✅ or thread reply
+  8. React to message with ✅ or thread reply

 #### 2.2 PR Detection Function
 - [ ] **Task**: Core function to detect and track new PRs